 Out of the bold front fender flares, character lines zoom rearward and upward like speed lines, most dramatically the top lines that nearly touch the taillights.
 The lower line has a chrome strip pasted over it, and it wraps around the rear of the car over the rear bumper.
 Next you notice the chrome rocker panels and sigh, and know that this is someone's perception of style.

 The standard 17-inch standard alloy wheels with 10 heavy spokes are fairly good looking, but the optional 17-inch alloy wheels with 10 thinner spokes make the car look stunning, chrome strips notwithstanding.
-There are a total of four styles.
+The R-Line comes with 18-inch wheels and tires.

 The perforated leather is two-tone and handsomely done, not always the case with daring two-tones.
-Ours was Cornsilk Beige and looked great, with stitched inserts.
-The four doors are totally stylish, with leather armrests and grab handles and swoopy brushed aluminum trim (optional).
+The Cornsilk Beige looked great, with stitched inserts.
+The four doors are totally stylish, with leather armrests and grab handles and swoopy brushed aluminum trim or wood trim.

 The instrument panel feels far away, because it's not very vertical.
 There's a lot of leather up there, but sure enough there are gauges: with white-lit needles that stand up and fly around when you start the car.
 They're clean enough to read, and the layout of the center stack is not nearly as complicated as other German carmakers like to make it.
 It's a driver's compartment made for relaxing, with good vents to control the climate.

-Fuel mileage for the 2.0-liter engine is EPA-rated at 21/31 City/Highway, which is what we got with more than 50 percent highway driving, including some rapid two-lane transit.
+Fuel economy for the 2.0-liter engine is EPA-rated at 21/31 City/Highway, which is what we got with more than 50 percent highway driving, including some rapid two-lane transit.
 Premium fuel is recommended.

 Driving the Volkswagen CC around town, up hills, passing on two-lanes, it just doesn't feel like a four-cylinder engine.
 Top speed is 130 mph, and we didn't go there, but we'll bet it could run near those speeds without stress, on the Autobahn.
 At 90 mph it's not straining one bit; totally smooth, amazingly smooth for a 2-liter four-cylinder.

 The Volkswagen CC is a unique car that succeeds.
-A four-seat, four-door, it feels and looks like a luxury coupe but with a base price under $30,000.
-The overachieving turbocharged 2.0 engine holds its own with the big boys, along with the Tiptronic transmission; it's smooth and strong enough that the optional V6 isn't needed.
-The interior materials are very high quality, especially the leather seats that would be at home in a Maserati.
+A four-seat, four-door, it feels and looks like a luxury coupe but with a base price well under $30,000.
+The interior materials in the Volkswagen CC are very high quality, especially the leather seats, which would be at home in a Maserati.
+The overachieving turbocharged 2.0 engine holds its own with the big boys, along with the DSG transmission; it's smooth and strong enough that the expensive VR6 isn't needed.
+Needing the winter capability of 4MOTION all-wheel drive is the best justification for the VR6.
 The brakes are excellent, the ride firm but smooth.